 Each winter, usually from December to March, our Fell top assessors walk up Helvellyn to check conditions, take photos and supply a report to add to the Met Office weather forecast that appears 365 days a year.
-We have a team of three Fell top assessors - Jon Bennett, Graham Uney and Zac Poulton.
+We have a team of three Fell top assessors - Jon Bennett, Zac Poulton and Wes Hunter.
 You can join our fell top assessors for a day on a winter skills course, to learn the basics of how to use an ice axe and crampons for winter walking.
-Our winter skills courses for 2019/20 will be available in the autum.
+Our winter skills courses will be available by the end of September each year.

 Fell top assessors' top 10 tips for winter safety